werlang/parlot/readme.md

 # Parlot

-This is a tool that enables system administrators to control several worker machines through cli all at once.
+This tool enables system administrators to control several worker machines through [CLI](https://en.wikipedia.org/wiki/Command-line_interface) all at once.
+All the while using a beautiful web-based dashboard.

 ## Connecting as a worker